linchangyi1/LocoMan/README.md

 In this repository, we provide the open-source files for [LocoMan](https://linchangyi1.github.io/LocoMan/), including hardware **design** and **fabrication** files, as well as the code for both **simulation** and **real robot**.
 If you don't have a real robot, you can still play it in simulation.
 If you have a Unitree GO1 robot without loco-manipulators, you can use it for locomotion and foot-based manipulaiton.
-To achieve full functions on the real robot, please build a pair of loco-manipulators and
+To achieve full functions on the real robot, please build a pair of loco-manipulators.